SudoOmbro/PyECS/README.md

 create new entities, delete already existing entities & propagate **signals**.

 A scene can be thought of as a level in a game.

-## Extensions
-Some nice-to-have packages.

-### Semirandom
-Provides a faster (3.5x) version of python's default randint function that is not "true" random.
-Useful for when random calls have to be made frequently and repetition doesn't matter too much.